hswon30/musical_playland/README.md

 4. Cd into the client folder from the root directory using `cd client` and repeat step #3.
 5. In the client folder, install the react word cloud package using the command: `npm install react-cloud --force`.
 Please note that the installation will need to be forced given that the package has a dependency on an older version of react (v16).
 6. In both the client and server folders on the command line, run `npm start`.
 The webpage should pop up momentarily after.

+<h4>Edit notes</h4>
+The contents of this repository were copied from a private team repository containing sensitive private information.
+Due to security concerns, all commit history had to be rebased.
+The most efficient way to do so was to set up a brand new repository without the git history associated with the original project.